Aquabrass Alt Progetto Aqua Review & Rating Updated: April 19, 2026

 Aquabrass and Alt Progetto Aqua have separate warranties.

-Neither is competently drafted.
-They were probably not written by a lawyer.
-No doubt a company executive decided that his or her MBA was all the qualification needed to write a warranty.
-It is not, as is abundantly illustrated by the warranties.
+No doubt a company executive decided that his or her MBA was all the qualification needed to write a consumer warranty, one of the most complex of legal documents.
+It is not, as is abundantly illustrated by the company's warranties.

 Neither warranty complies with the U S. Magnuson-Moss Warranty Act (15 U.S.C. §2308) applicable to faucets sold in the U.S. It is missing all of the required statutory language, and is unlikely to survive even a minor challenge in a U.S. court.